Check-DC/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional Context

-Add any other context or screenshots about the problem or fix here.
+Add any other context or screenshots about the problem or fix it here.

 ## Checklist